 The Province established the Ontario Low Water Response Program to respond to increasing drought conditions.
 Low rainfall and hot weather can result in low stream flows and groundwater levels.
-This can affect the amount of water available for drinking water, agriculture and industry, as well as the health of the ecosystem.
+This can affect the amount of water available for drinking water, agriculture and industry, as well as aquatic and terrestrial habitats and species.
 QC's role in the program is to establish, coordinate and support a Water Response Team for the QC watershed if low water becomes an issue.
 This Team may consist of municipal, agriculture, industry, business, recreation, government representatives, Indigenous communities and other decision-makers from the watershed.
 QC staff monitor and analyze weather forecasts, local water levels, and precipitation throughout the year.